 What are the rules pertaining to dogs?

-The Town of Salina has a dog control officer on duty daily, operating out of the Town Clerk's Office.
-For emergency situations, ONLY after 4:30 pm, residents must contact the 911 Center.
+The Town of Salina has a dog control officer on duty daily, operating out of the Town Clerk's Office and can be emailed at email@example.com.
+For emergency situations, EMAIL MUST INCLUDE YOUR TELEPHONE NUMBER.

 In accordance with the New York State Law, all dog bites must be reported to the police department and Animal Disease Control.
 The Dog Control Officer is responsible for implementing the Town Ordinance as it pertains to dogs.
 For new residents, and as a reminder to established residents, who are dog owners, the following shall be unlawful in the Town of Salina: